hidecode221b/Radia/readme_mac_python.md

 ```
 - Test a Radia python code from example to verify the app as below.
 ```
-python radia_example01.py
+python3 radia_example01.py
 ```

-- Message in the first radia run `radia cannot be opened because the developer cannot be verified.`, then click `Cancel`.
+- Message in the first radia run `radia cannot be opened because the developer cannot be verified.
+Do you want to move to trash?`, then click `Cancel`.
 - Message in the second radia run `macOS cannot verify the developer of radia.
 Are you sure you want to open it?`, then `Open`.
-- Test `python radia_example01.py` in terminal for the third radia run trial.
+- Test `python3 radia_example01.py` in terminal for the third radia run trial.
 - Open system preferences - security & privacy - general - open anyway to allow opening radia.so.
 - Test `python radia_example01.py` in terminal for the fourth radia run trial, then it works eventually.